Have you read my son’s traumatic accident Part 1 and Part 2?

 It’s soooo hard to see your child in pain.

-I saw others that had even more pain.
-Pain including severe nerve pain, broken bones, persistent skin sores, constant spasms, and just plain old aches from soreness and injured bodies.
+I saw most others that had even more pain.
+Pain including severe nerve pain, broken bones, persistent skin sores, constant spasms, and just plain old aches from soreness and injured bodies and age.

 It was hard to see people go through this.